frankdean/trip-server-2/README.md

-The intended use is for a hiker, mountain-biker or other adventurer, to be able to publish and share their planned itinerary, then subsequently log their positions at intervals, allowing someone else to be able to monitor their progress.
+The intended use is for a hiker, mountain-biker or other adventurer, to be able to publish and share their planned itinerary, then subsequently log their positions at intervals, allowing someone else to monitor their progress.

 In the event of contact being lost, the plans and tracking information can be passed to rescue services etc., to assist with locating the missing